-Ask about on the characteristics and route difficulties to choose a hike adapted to his level and that of all participants.
+Ask about the characteristics and route difficulties to choose a hike adapted to your level and that of all participants.

 Equip yourself well

-Dress up with clothes and shoes suitable and provide protection from the rain.
+Dress up with clothes and shoes suitable and pack protection from the rain.

-Have the bon equipement in his bag: hat, sunglasses, sunscreen, water, food, bag to bring back his waste, flashlight or headlamp, first aid kit and survival blanket.
+Have the right equipment in your bag: hat, sunglasses, sunscreen, water, food, bag to bring back your waste, flashlight or headlamp, first aid kit and survival blanket.

-- to leave with a phone whose battery is 100% charged
+- to leave with a phone which battery is 100% charged

-- bybring the topoguide and/or the IGN map
+- bybringing the guidebook and/or the IGN map, I'm well-accompanied

-- to give your itinerary to a loved one when hiking alone
+- to share your itinerary with a loved one when hiking alone

 And also that nature is a shared space